 Professional Advisory Board

-With an MSW specialization of management in youth-serving organizations, Marissa currently manages an extended day program in a brand new middle school in Laurelton, Queens.
-In this position, Marissa designed and implemented a robust extended-day school program from scratch, while supervising fifteen staff and improving the odds of minority sixth and seventh graders in this Title 1 New York City public School.
-Marissa’s area of expertise interest are quality control, capacity-building within the youth development field, program development, program evaluation, and effective leadership.
+With an MSW specialization in management in youth-serving organizations, Marissa currently manages an extended day program in a brand-new middle school in Laurelton, Queens.
+In this position, Marissa designed and implemented a robust extended-day school program from scratch, while supervising fifteen staff and improving the odds of minority sixth and seventh graders in this Title 1 New York City Public School.
+Marissa’s areas of expertise interest are quality control, capacity-building within the youth development field, program development, program evaluation, and effective leadership.

-Mr. Carty has been principal of Stepinac since 2001.
+Mr. Carty has been the principal of Stepinac since 2001.
 He joined the Stepinac faculty in 1994 as a religion teacher and campus minister, responsibilities he has continued since assuming the position of principal.
 Born and raised in the Bronx, Carty obtained a B.A.
-Degree in Psychology from the College of New Rochelle, M.A.
-Degree in Religious Education and M.S.
+Degree in Psychology from the College of New Rochelle, an M.A.
+Degree in Religious Education, and an M.S.
 Degree in School Administration from Fordham University.
 In 2010, he was the first high school principal to receive the prestigious Sapienta et Doctrina Award from Fordham University.
-The award honors individuals for their work in religious education, pastoral counseling, youth ministry, social justice, young adult ministry, parish ministry and spiritual direction.
+The award honors individuals for their work in religious education, pastoral counseling, youth ministry, social justice, young adult ministry, parish ministry, and spiritual direction.

 Ms. Capozzi is a Guidance Counselor at Staples High School, in Westport, CT.

 A born-and-bred resident of Stamford, Tony stays involved with veterans and continues to host the Annual Veterans Symposium, which brings area veterans into the high school.
-He is a graduate of Southern Connecticut State University, where he also earned his Master’s and Sixth-Year degrees.
+He graduated from Southern Connecticut State University, where he earned his Master’s and Sixth-Year degrees.

 A passionate educator focused on creating a student-centered environment that is deeply informed by knowledge about how adolescents learn, Marnie is the Head of Upper School at King in Stamford, where she formerly taught English to students in grades 6–12 and was dean of ninth- and tenth-grade students.
 She has been very involved in King’s development of an individualized approach to teaching, which includes a detailed learning profile for each student.
 Marnie graduated from St. Olaf College and also holds a Master’s in Religion (literature and church history) from Yale University’s Divinity School.
 She lives in Stamford with her husband, Mark Lingle.